 Pulmonary Rehab Can Improve Quality of Life

-By Harlan R. Weinberg
+By Harlan R. Weinberg, MD

 Pulmonary rehabilitation (PR) is increasingly recognized as a significant part of treatment for people with chronic respiratory illnesses and other lung conditions.
 Even for those with very impaired lung function, this specialized rehab can improve quality of life and the ability to live independently.
 Here, I explain how PR offers new hope to people with breathing difficulties.

 Take Steps to Avoid the Flu, Especially if You Have Asthma

 By Harlan Weinberg, MD Medical Director, Pulmonary Medicine & Critical Care Medicine, Northern Westchester Hospital

 Patients who have a diagnosis of asthma, as well as other clinical conditions, such as COPD, Cystic Fibrosis, Congestive Heart Failure, Diabetes Mellitus, and Cancer, are all at increased risk of developing flu-related complications.